kxviel/testing-ground/README.md

-# Multi Match Memory Game – SEDA Project
+# GameBox – SEDA Project

-This repository contains a fully functional, configurable k-tuple Memory card matching game built with Java 25 and JavaFX.
-This project serves as the SEDA master track submission by team **Zero Runtime Warranty**.
+This repository contains GameBox, a JavaFX desktop app by team **Zero Runtime Warranty**.
+It currently includes the Memory game and an in-progress two-player Zetris implementation.

 ## Features

+### Memory

 - **Configurable K-Tuple** (1–45): Define the exact number of identical cards required to form a valid match.
 - **Dynamic Grid Generation**: The system automatically computes three optimally balanced board sizes (Large, Medium, and Small) based on your chosen matching size.